AdrianDenJuan/ICST231-HelpMate/README.md

 4. Justfer Fernandez

 ### ACTIVITY
 1. Create CSS for student dashboard, student log in, student create personal form and student display personal form
+2. Create CSS for student list of concern and new concern
 ### MAJOR REVISION:

 1. moved initial uploads of CSS, HTML and etc to an old folder.